dkmat/Threading/Report.md

 queue.
 This makes the uthread parameter ready and it can be scheduled in the future.

+### Semaphore Testing
+We took advantage of the available tester files to test our implementation.

 ## Preemption Implementation
 For our implementation we use preemption so that the user does not have to call the uthread_yield() function to switch threads.
 With preemption a thread cannot